-POKE holes in the bottom with a fork and let the dough rise for another 15 minutes.
-PRE-HEAT the oven to 250 degrees celsius or 480 degrees Fahrenheit, this type of pies will bake shortly in a very hot oven.
+Poke holes in the bottom with a fork and let the dough rise for another 15 minutes.
+Pre-heat the oven to 250 degrees Celsius or 480 degrees Fahrenheit, this type of pie will bake shortly in a very hot oven.

 Divide a small layer of bread crumbs on the bottom of the pie.
 Drain the cherries, reserve the juice and divide the cherries on top of the pie.

 Bake the pie beautiful golden brown in about 10 minutes, depending on your oven.
 Let the pie cool off and create the jelly topping.

 Heat the cherry juice from the can and use gelatin or cornstarch to thicken the juice.
 Let it cool off slightly and then pour it over the pie.